Home

 From the Chronicles of Narnia, Illustrated by Pauline Baynes

-6. Abstract Illustration Style
+6. Abstract illustration style

 From the Wizard of Oz Illustrated by Goncalo Viana